Mohammadazadbc/Media-yt/README.md

-modern web and responsive build with React JS application consisting of stunning video sections, custom categories, channel pages, and, most importantly, you can play videos straight from your YouTube Clone App!
+Modern web and responsive build with React JS application consisting of stunning video sections, custom categories, channel pages, and, most importantly, you can play videos straight from your YouTube Clone App!